Darius Hamilton

-Darius Hamilton (born December 29, 1993) is an American football defensive end who is currently a free agent.
+Darius Hamilton (born December 29, 1993) is an American former professional football defensive end.
 He attended Rutgers University.

-High school career
+Early life

 A native of Woodland Park, New Jersey (formerly known as West Paterson), Hamilton attended powerhouse Don Bosco Preparatory High School in Ramsey, New Jersey, where he was an All-American defensive lineman.
 Don Bosco won back-to-back New Jersey state championships in 2010 and 2011, finishing the 2011 season as the No. 1 team in the nation according to USA Today.
 He participated in the 2012 U.S. Army All-American Bowl following his senior season.

 Regarded as a five-star recruit by Rivals.com, Hamilton was ranked as the No. 2 strongside defensive end prospect in his class.
 Labelled New Jersey's most sought-after recruit since Eugene Monroe in 2005, Hamilton picked Rutgers over Miami (FL).

 College career

 Described as the "gem of the highest-rated recruiting class in Rutgers history", Hamilton was the only true freshman in the regular rotation on offense or defense in 2012.
 He was named a captain for the 2014 season as a junior.

 Hamilton injured his knee on September 27, 2015, causing him to miss the remainder of the season.
 He returned to Rutgers for a fifth year, conditional on whether he is granted a redshirt.